 Compression stockings for varicose veins and spider veins (and other conservative therapies… read to the end!)

 The recommended form of compression therapy is the use of graduated medical compression stockings.
-VIP Centers of America doctors recommend 20-30mm Hg compression stockings for the best relief of venous disease.
+VIP Medical Group doctors recommend 20-30mm Hg compression stockings for the best relief of venous disease.
 Compression stockings can be effective in relieving symptoms of moderate to severe varicose veins, edema, swelling and stopping its progression, as well as decreasing the likelihood of a DVT (Deep Vein Thrombosis) or blood clot.